APPLICATIONS NOW BEING ACCEPTED

 The NLN | Chamberlain College of Nursing Center for the Advancement of the Science of Nursing Education is pleased to continue the expansion of the NLN Scholarly Writing Retreat, now in its tenth year.

 If you have recently completed a research study or innovative project but have not had the time to craft an article for publication, this workshop is for you.
 The NLN Scholarly Writing Retreat is designed to help nurse educators enhance writing skills and disseminate research findings and other work in scholarly publications.
 By the end of the retreat, our goal is for each participant to have a complete, edited paper ready for submission to a scholarly journal.
-For the 2017 cohort, nurse clinicians or administrators who are not faculty are also eligible to apply.
+Nurse clinicians or administrators who are not faculty are also eligible to apply.

 Again, having completed a research study or innovation is necessary for consideration.
 Although NLN Scholarly Writing Retreats take place during the course of a weekend, this is a yearlong experience that involves one-on-one telephone consultation, videoconferencing, and mentorship